Datatamer/tamr-client/docs/user-guide/quickstart.rst

 E.g.::

-  for project in unify.projects:
+  for project in tamr.projects:
     print(project.name)

-  for dataset in unify.datasets:
+  for dataset in tamr.datasets:
     print(dataset.name)

 Fetch a specific resource